Frequently Asked Questions

 I am a non-degree seeking student.
 How do I become degree seeking?

 If you never submitted a degree seeking (or regular) application, you must submit one and all supporting documents.
-These documents generally include official copies of college transcripts from all post-secondary institutions attended (even if no credit was earned), and an official copy of your high school transcript (if you are under age 22, or have less than 24 college credits).
-An application fee is required.
-It generally takes four to six weeks to process a complete application.
+These documents generally include official copies of college transcripts from all post-secondary institutions attended (even if no credit was earned), and an official copy of your high school transcript (if you are under age 22).

 I live out-of-state.
 How do I become a resident for tuition purposes?